Your Sports Travel Living List: The Biggest Events of 2026–2028

 The Kentucky Derby and Other Iconic Traditions

-Every first weekend in May, Louisville, Kentucky, becomes the center of the sporting world for the “Run for the Roses.”
-The Kentucky Derby is more than horse racing — it’s mint juleps, extravagant hats, and Southern hospitality rolled into one unforgettable weekend.
-For sports travelers, the Derby is a chance to experience tradition and pageantry at its finest.
-And if you’re building a sports travel living list, the classics don’t stop there.
-Tennis fans can journey to New York for the US Open or across the Atlantic for Wimbledon.
+And if you’re building a Sports Travel Living List, the classics don’t stop there.
+Tennis fans can journey to New York for the U.S. Open or across the Atlantic for Wimbledon.
 Motorsport enthusiasts can add the Formula 1 Monaco Grand Prix to their list, where the roar of engines echoes through the streets of Monte Carlo.

 Basketball and Women’s Soccer World Cups